netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    *  The Policy Enforcement Point (PEP) is the central entity which is responsible for enforcing appropriate access control policies.
-In some cases, a PEP may map incoming packets to their associated source or destination endpoint-group IDs, and acts on the endpoint-group ID based ACL policies, e.g., a NAS as the PEP or a group identifier could be carried in packet header (see
+A first deployment scenario assumes that the SDN controller maps the group ID to the related common packet header and delivers IP/MAC address based ACL policies to the required PEPs.
+Another deployment scenario may require that PEPs map incoming packets to their associated source or destination endpoint-group IDs, and acts upon the endpoint-group ID based ACL policies (e.g., a group identifier may be carried in packet headers such as discussed in
       {{Section 6.2.3 of ?I-D.ietf-nvo3-encap}}).
-While in other cases, the SDN controller maps the group ID to the related common packet header and delivers IP/MAC address based ACL policies to the required PEPs.
+More details are provided in the "Implementation Considerations" Section.

       Multiple PEPs may be involved in a network.